-Vancouver, BC – Almost everyone shops online for certain items these days and as we sail into the busiest spending season of the year it can make Christmas shopping a breeze.
+Winnipeg, MB – Almost everyone shops online for certain items these days, and as we sail into the busiest spending season of the year it can make Christmas shopping a breeze.
 You can even have your online orders wrapped for you and ready to go under the tree the instant they show up at your door.
 Naturally, when you order something online it needs to be shipped to you via companies like Amazon, UPS or even good old Canada Post.
 Therein lies the problem.
 This time of year consumers get tons of fake shipping invoices in their Inbox that look like the real deal.

-Image of a recent fake Canada Post invoice sent to BBB by a consumer:
+This is an image of a recent fake Canada Post invoice sent to BBB by a consumer:

 “Canada Post does not email consumers unless it is requested.
-If there is a delivery and you’re not home they will leave a card in your mailbox or on your door,” adds Kelly.
+If there is a delivery and you’re not home they will leave a card in your mailbox or on your door,” adds Andrusiak.
 “Also the English in the email isn’t very good.
-That’s always a big red flag."
+That’s always a big red flag.”

 Tips to identify fake shipping invoices: